PacktPublishing/Managing-Data-Integrity-for-Finance/README.md

 * Practical Data Quality  [[Packt]](https://www.packtpub.com/product/practical-data-quality/9781804610787) [[Amazon]](https://www.amazon.in/Practical-Data-Quality-real-world-organization/dp/180461078X/ref=tmm_pap_swatch_0?_encoding=UTF8&sr=8-2)

 ## Get to Know the Author
-**Jane Sarah** Lat is a commercially astute and globally experienced finance professional with more than a decade of experience in financial management and analysis.
-She has a background working for blue-chip multinational organizations such as Verizon, TTEC, Chevron, and Ernst & Young.
-Driven by her passion for upskilling with analytic capabilities, she became a Microsoft Certified Data Analyst Associate and TIBCO Certified Professional on Spotfire.
-These past few years, she has been sharing her knowledge and experience at international conferences and events to discuss practical strategies on finance, data analysis, management, and accounting.
+**Jane Sarah** Lat is a finance professional with over 14 years of experience in financial management and analysis for multiple blue-chip multinational organizations.
+In addition to being a **Certified Management Accountant (CMA U.S.)** and having a **Graduate Diploma in Chartered Accounting (GradDipCA)**, she also holds various technical certifications, including Microsoft Certified Data Analyst Associate and Advanced Proficiency in KNIME Analytics Platform.
+Over the past few years, she has been sharing her experience and expertise at international conferences to discuss practical strategies on finance, data analysis, and management accounting.
+She is also the President of the **Institute of Management Accountants (IMA)** Australia and New Zealand chapter.